ayannadmays/TE_compartmentalization_hydra/README.md

 ##General steps
 1. download genome
 2. obtain and process libraries
-   -used Blast to identify TE sequences from RepeatModeler library -removed the ones that were speciess transcripts (e-value < 1e-25) (not TEs)
+   - used Blast to identify TE sequences from RepeatModeler library
+   - removed the ones that were speciess transcripts (e-value < 1e-25) (not TEs)
 3. Annotated TEs with RepeatMasker and converted to bed (https://github.com/rmhubley/RepeatMasker/blob/master/util/RM2Bed.py)
 4. Used bedtools to extract flanking regions from bed file
 5. Extracted flanking regions/coding sequences overlap witrh bedtools intersect